korri123/fnv-blender-niftools-addon/README.md

 - In import under armature settings, you can check `NV Weapon Skeleton Fix` to fix bones facing the wrong axis due to a bug in the orientation guessing algorithm in the blender add-on.

 # Installation
-- Download the .zip source code of this repository and select the .zip in the install add-on panel in Blender.
+- Download the file in [Releases](https://github.com/korri123/fnv-blender-niftools-addon/releases/tag/4) and select the .zip in the install add-on panel in Blender.